berndporr/ECG-GUDB/README.rst

 High precision ECG Database with annotated R peaks, recorded and filmed under realistic conditions
 ==================================================================================================

-This is an API which provides transparent online accesses to the ECG GUDB http://researchdata.gla.ac.uk/716/ without the need of downloading it.
+This is an API which provides transparent online access to the ECG GUDB http://researchdata.gla.ac.uk/716/ without the need of downloading it.

 It contains ECGs from 25 subjects.
 Each subject was recorded performing 5 different tasks for two minutes: